Acer announces a $14,000 gaming chair because why not – TechCrunch

 This isn’t a chair.
 This is a rig.
 It’s a throne.
-It’s gaming monster.
-The Acer Predator Thronos Air Gaming Chair is a $13,999 device has everything including a massage function.
+It’s a gaming monster.
+The Acer Predator Thronos Air Gaming Chair is a $13,999 device that has everything, including a massage function.

 The Predator Thronos Air is a massive steel structure that encases gamers in an immersive experience.
 There are three monitor mounts, an adjustable keyboard and mouse tray, a footrest and a complex cable management system to hide all wires connecting everything together.
 If that’s not enough, Acer has several available accessories like a cup holder, cameras and hubs.

-The only thing missing are the gaming computer, monitors, keyboards, and, well, you.
+The only things missing are the gaming computer, monitors, keyboards and, well, you.

-This is Acer’s second gaming chair and this one is half the price of the original.
-Announced at IFA 2018, the $30,000 Predator Thrones Gaming Chair packs even more goodies including a powered recline mode to tilt the entire rig 140 degrees.
+This is Acer’s second gaming chair, and this one is half the price of the original.
+Announced at IFA 2018, the $30,000 Predator Thronos Gaming Chair packs even more goodies, including a powered recline mode to tilt the entire rig 140 degrees.
 This version requires a ground floor location and a floor that can support 715 pounds.

-These sort of gaming rigs have been available for several years and provide a unique vantage point for gamers and flight sim operators.
-Many can be had for less than these Acer examples but few have a more imposing name than Thronos.
+These sorts of gaming rigs have been available for several years and provide a unique vantage point for gamers and flight sim operators.
+Many can be had for less than these Acer examples, but few have a more imposing name than Thronos.